Actipro/WPF-Controls/Documentation/topics/licensing.md

 #### No licenses.licx file exists in my project.

-If you don't see a "licenses.licx" file in your Visual Studio project (generally in the "Properties" folder), first ensure that the "Show All Files" option is set.
+If you don't see a `licenses.licx` file in your Visual Studio project (generally in the "Properties" folder), first ensure that the "Show All Files" option is set.
 The "Show All Files" command is in the Visual Studio Solution Explorer tool window's toolbar.
 If you still don't see one, follow these steps:

 - Right click on your project and select "Add -> Add New Item".
-- Select a "Text File" and name it "licenses.licx".
+- Select a "Text File" and name it `licenses.licx`.
 - Ensure its "Build Action" is set to "Embedded Resource".
-This can be done in the Visual Studio "Properties" tool window when the "licenses.licx" file is selected.
+This can be done in the Visual Studio "Properties" tool window when the `licenses.licx` file is selected.
-- Copy the line from the sample "licenses.licx" file above into it.
+- Copy the line from the sample `licenses.licx` file above into it.

 #### A licenses.licx file exists but there is no entry for the Actipro Software product I purchased.

 You can add the necessary line manually to the file.
-Copy the line into your application's "licenses.licx" file from the sample "licenses.licx" file above.
+Copy the line into your application's `licenses.licx` file from the sample `licenses.licx` file above.

 #### A licenses.licx file exists and I've copied the entry above, but I still get a license popup window.